-(F)Actors en Route, final presentation of Elena Lavellés research project, is based on the artist’s journey to Mexico, Brazil, and the United States in 2017, and the field research she carried out there thanks to the Programme: Call for local creators of Centro de residencias artísticas de Matadero Madrid and collaboration of different agents, social resistance groups and institutions in the respective countries.
+(F)Actors en Route, final presentation of Elena Lavellés research project, is based on the artist’s field, formal and theory research she carried out thanks to the Programme: Call for local creators of Centro de residencias artísticas de Matadero Madrid and collaboration of different agents, social resistance groups and institutions in the respective countries.
 Blanca de la Torre has curated Lavellés’ work on other occasions, and, as she points out, “the result is expressed in photographs, drawings, video and documentation that make up something akin to an atlas-archive of political ecology in several interrelated episodes, from which discourses are extracted on decolonization, social resistance, indigenous sovereignty and the (de)financialization of nature, bringing to the table how important it is to understand the inextricable relationship between the environment, economy, society, and politics.”
 She continues: “this makes it perfectly clear how every landscape is political, and it helps us to understand the intrinsic relationship between political ecology and the aesthetic experience, and the different ways that they both offer us to understand the interrelationships that exist between the environment and the economic, social and political world.”

 The project focuses on an analysis of the routes or displacements that either materials and human beings are forced to endure so that industry and capital may profit.
 In Spain, around 70% of all the primary energy that we consume (which for the most part is of fossil origin) is imported from other countries due to the lack of energy resources within Spain itself.
 “The artist invites us to re-imagine the two sides of the story, that of the imagined territory and that of the real one.
 That of utopia and dystopia, an approach that implies social resistance and alternatives to currently established and dominant processes”, explains Blanca de la Torre.
 In this exploration, Lavellés centres on three types of “black gold” and their respective geographical areas: the precious metal of the Brazilian city of Ouro Preto, the oil of the Mexican corporations «Oro Negro» and PEMEX, and the coal from the Powder River Basin mines in the State of Wyoming, USA.
 Three materials whose exploitation has been essential for the development and expansion of capitalism.
 Each of the three main lines of research takes us to specific problems that the extraction and exploitation of these resources have brought in their wake.